ERC-Midrash/UD_Hebrew-PostRab/not-to-release/README.md

 Script for converting TSV files generated from the tagging staff's internal spreadsheet into proper CoNLL-U format.
 This utility will help streamline the workflow from Google Sheets-based annotation to the standard CoNLL-U format required for the Universal Dependencies corpus.

 ### `replace_literal_unicode.py`
-Converts the output of the UD validation script from literal Unicode escape sequences (like `\u05D0`) into readable Hebrew characters.
+Converts the output of the UD validation script (see [below](#helpful-links)) from literal Unicode escape sequences (like `\u05D0`) into readable Hebrew characters.
 This is useful when debugging output that contains Unicode escape sequences instead of actual Hebrew characters.

 Usage:
 ```